ndim/gphoto-git-conversion/README.markdown

 and then convert the code from the SVN backup to git repos stored at

     git-repos/

+and `git push` the git repos to the github user `$GITHUB_USER`.

-A later run of `make` will update the backup, and then update the git repos.
+Subsequent runs of `make` will update the backup, then update the git repos in `git-repos/` and push the changes to github.